-User tiers are very common in SaaS.
-Essentially, instead of charging per each user, you charge for blocks of users.
+User tiers are very common pricing structures in SaaS.
+Essentially, instead of charging per user, you charge for blocks of users.
 Monday.com combines user tiers with per-feature pricing.
 With 5-9 users, their Basic plan is $25 per month, but with 15-24 users, that same plan becomes $75 per month.

 Best fit for: This is a great fit for a lot of different SaaS companies.
-When compared with per-user pricing, it makes it a lot easier for potential customers to quickly calculate how much they will be paying each month.
+When compared with per-user pricing, it makes it a lot easier for potential customers to quickly calculate how much they will be paying each month and the set of features they’ll be getting.
 Also, users can fluctuate some and yet the price will stay the same.
 Small businesses tend to appreciate the simplicity of user tiers.

 Not a fit for: This SaaS subscription pricing model doesn’t work well for products where the user count changes frequently.
 That’s because businesses would rather pay for the users they have, instead of always feeling like they’re rounding up.
 Also, enterprises will likely need custom per user pricing anyways.